While the facts and issues are different in every divorce, the process of getting a divorce in Texas is similar in most every case.

 In many cases the parties may agree to early mediation (prior to discovery) in an attempt to limit the costs and expenses they may incur through discovery.

-In other cases, the court will order the parties to participation in mediation prior to setting the case for a trial.
+In other cases, the court orders the parties to participation in mediation prior to setting the case for a trial.

 Mediation involves each spouse and their attorney sitting down with a third party in an attempt to reach a settlement.
 That neutral third party is the mediator.

 The mediator is usually another attorney or former judge.
-The mediator will use his or her experience to provide individual and confidential feedback to each spouse on how the mediator see’s that spouse’s case.
+The mediator uses his or her experience to provide individual and confidential feedback to each spouse on how the mediator see’s that spouse’s case.

 The mediator’s role is to facilitate discussions, identify areas of agreement to attempt to bring the parties to a settlement.

-If the parties do come to an agreement, then the mediator will draft a Mediated Settlement Agreement.
-Both parties will sign the MSA and that MSA will be enforced by the court.
+If the parties do come to an agreement, then the mediator drafts a Mediated Settlement Agreement (MSA).
+Both parties sign the MSA and that MSA will is incorporated into a final decree of divorce presented to the court.

 Discovery allows both spouses to gather facts to support their claims and case for divorce.